Guide

 Alt text serves several important purposes:

-• Accessibility: People using screen readers rely on alt text to understand what is being depicted in images on site pages and digital documents.
+• Accessibility: People using screen readers rely on picture alt text to understand what is being depicted in images on site pages and digital documents.

 • Fallback: If something goes wrong with the page, and the images don’t load, all users see the alt text instead and can get a sense of what was meant to be there.